awsdocs/amazon-connect-admin-guide/doc_source/auto-pop-customer-profile.md

 ## Automatically associate a customer profile with a contact<a name="cp-automatically-associate-contact"></a>

 By default, agents need to manually associate a customer profile with a contact based after they've verified the customer's identity\.
-To change this behavior to automatically associate contacts with a profile based on the phone number, see [Change behavior of inferred profiles to automatically associate the contact record with one profile found](inferred-profiles-change-behavior.md)\.
+To change this behavior to automatically associate contacts with a profile based on the phone number, see [Automatically associate the Contact Record with one profile found using the \_phone key](auto-associate-profile-using-phone-profile-key.md)\.

 If multiple profiles match a contact's phone number, the multiple matched profiles are shown to the agent\.
 The agent needs to choose which profile to associate with the contact\.